 Mayfield has a long tradition of excellence, both in academic provision and pastoral care.
 It is important for us to work closely with parents, be they at home or abroad, to ensure that we are providing the best possible education for each girl, inside and outside the classroom.
-We want to encourage academic rigour and nurture individuals pastorally and spiritually; to allow each girl to be herself, 'but make that self what Our Lord wants it to be' thus ensuring that she is ready and prepared 'to respond to the needs of the age'.
+We want to encourage academic rigour and nurture individuals pastorally and spiritually; to allow each girl to be herself, 'but make that self is what Our Lord wants it to be 'thus ensuring that she is ready and prepared, to respond to the needs of the age'.
+However, we know that some days do not run as smoothly as one might wish; misunderstandings arise, and mistakes happen.

-Some days do not run as smoothly as one might wish; misunderstandings arise and mistakes happen.
 Communication is crucial to ensure that minor concerns can be addressed promptly; in this way they can be rectified and do not become more serious.
-However, if any member of the school community has a complaint, s/he should expect the school to listen and respond and to be treated in accordance with the procedure outlined below.
+If any member of the school community has a complaint, s/he should expect the school to listen and respond and to be treated in accordance with the procedure outlined below.
+It is hoped that most complaints and concerns will be resolved quickly and informally.
+If parents have any queries or worries about their daughters, they are encouraged to discuss these, in the first instance, with relevant members of staff over the telephone, by arranging a meeting at school, or during the Parent Consultations.
+We recognise that the first indication of concerns may be communicated by email, but it is usually helpful to discuss matters in person, wherever possible.